 var LoadCycleId = LoadCycleIdRslt.getColumnValue(1);

-var lci_str="'"+LoadCycleId+"'";
+var lci_str="''"+LoadCycleId+"''";

 var sql_str="CALL SYSTEM$SET_RETURN_VALUE("+lci_str+")";